shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-partner-fee.md

     1. Select **%** (percentage) or
         **CPM**.
 If you select
         **CPM**, select a currency.

-        **Note**: Line item currency is inherited from the advertiser.
+       > [!NOTE]
+      > Line item currency is inherited from the advertiser.
 If a fee is created in a currency other than the line item currency, then we will automatically convert the fee to the line item currency at the time of transaction.

     1. Select a calculation method.
 1. Make the fee eligible for advertisers.
     1. Select the advertisers for which the fee should be eligible.